 The CLAT PG Question paper includes two types of questions: subjective and objective.

-- The Objective type questions are asked from legal issues like important court decisions in various fields of law, statutes, or regulations.
+- The Objective type questions are asked about legal issues like important court decisions in various fields of law, statutes, or regulations.
 The questions are comprehension passage-based.

 |Constitutional Law||Constitution law of India, definition, features, framing of Indian constitution, the doctrine of separation of power, executive power, nature of executive of India, the relationship between President and Council of Minister, constitutional rights, Writ jurisdiction of HC and SC, freedom, right against social discrimination,